unital/tempe/docs/source/user_guide/tutorial.rst

 target device is different from the microcontroller.

 From a high-level API, we'd like to be able to specify the colors used in a more human-friendly way.
-Tempe provides a number of facilites in ~:py:mod:`tempe.colors` to help with this:
+Tempe provides a number of facilities in ~:py:mod:`tempe.colors` to help with this:

 - a number of basic colors are available as module variables.
 This include